 Freeport home prices are not only among the most expensive in Maine, but Freeport real estate also consistently ranks among the most expensive in America.

-Because of many things, Freeport is a great place for families with children to consider.
-First of all, many other families with children live here, making Freeport a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Freeport has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Freeport is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Freeport’s overall crime rate is lower than average for the country.

 One of the nice things about Freeport is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Freeport in 2010 was $36,138, which is wealthy relative to Maine and the nation.
-This equates to an annual income of $144,552 for a family of four.
-However, Freeport contains both very wealthy and poor people as well.
+The per capita income in Freeport in 2018 was $47,258, which is wealthy relative to Maine and the nation.
+This equates to an annual income of $189,032 for a family of four.

 The people who call Freeport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Freeport residents report their race to be White, followed by Asian.
-Important ancestries of people in Freeport include Irish, French , German, and Scottish.
+Important ancestries of people in Freeport include English, German, Irish, Italian, and French.

 The most common language spoken in Freeport is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Polish and French.